 I’m never going to be a blonde, skinny girl who wears pink and drinks green juice.
 Not because I can’t but because I don’t want to.

-Be Your Natural Self is all about celebrating our uniqueness.
 On the surface, some people can appear like carbon copies.
 But in real life, when it comes down to an individual and their thoughts, there are no two people alike and thank God for that.

 I need to indulge in my creativity more, it’s such a satisfying release.
 I’d love to just buy a massive canvas and a bunch of paints and see what happens.
 I’m shit at drawing, but I think the total abandonment of any thought process could be a great form of creative therapy.